Ask Slashdot: How Would You Solve the Instant Messaging Problem?

 People desperately need a universal solution which is secure, decentralized, fault tolerant, not attached to your phone number, protects your privacy, supports video and audio chats and sending of files, works behind NATs and other firewalls and has the ability to send offline messages.
 I believe we need a modern version of SMTP.
 [How would you solve the instant messaging problem?]

 Why do you believe that?
-(Score:1)
+(Score:2)

 "People desperately need a universal solution which is secure, decentralized, fault tolerant, not attached to your phone number, protects your privacy, supports video and audio chats and sending of files, works behind NATs and other firewalls and has the ability to send offline messages."